Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Despot (MPMM).md

 aliases: ["Duergar Despot"]
 ---
 # Duergar Despot
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-107, Mordenkainen's Tome of Foes p.
-188*
+107*

 Duergar despots replace parts of their bodies with mechanical devices that they control through their psionic abilities.